acampove/rx_run3/README.md

-        labels     : ['x', 'Entries'] # Labels are optional, will use varname and Entries as labels if not present title      : 'some title can be added for different variable plots' name       : 'plot_of_x' # This will ensure that one gets plot_of_x.png as a result, if missing x.png would be saved y :
+        labels     : ['x', 'Entries'] # Labels are optional, will use varname and Entries as labels if not present title      : 'some title can be added for different variable plots' name       : 'plot_of_x' # This will ensure that one gets plot_of_x.png as a result, if missing x.png would be saved
+        # Can add styling to specific plots, this should be the argument of
+        # hist.plot(...)
+        styling :
+            linestyle: '-'
+    y :
         binning    : [-5.0, 8.0, 40]
         yscale     : 'linear'